CenterForSpatialResearch/data_mgmt_tutorials/data_cleaning_excel.md

 * Download an original dataset from NYC Open Data
 * Modify that dataset to suit your needs
-* Strategically use exploratory visualizations to better understand the dataset
+* Strategically use exploratory visualizations to better understand a dataset

-For this tutorial, we are going to take a publicly available dataset from the Internet and map some of the datapoints.
-Most datasets will need some cleaning before they are ready to be worked with; there are usually some errors, missing information, duplicate information, etc. Therefore, we need to clean this dataset before we begin using it.
+For this tutorial, we are going to take a publicly available dataset and map some of the datapoints.
+Most datasets will need some cleaning before they are ready to be visualized; there are usually some errors, missing information, duplicate information, etc. Therefore, we will clean this dataset before we begin using it.

 *Our questions:*
 Community Centers in New York City offer a variety of services from classes to family support to immigration help and much more.
 This is an exploratory mapping exercise where we want to know how these services are situated in the city.